allyr13/CIS3103-Project-AllyRyan/README.md

 # CIS3103-Project-AllyRyan
 CIS-3103-Database Program Development Final Project

 We connect baseball statistics beteween the last 23 World Series champions.
 We keep track of team, player, and statistics.
 Each team has players, aggregate statistics, and a year.
-Each player has a name, jersey number, and year.
+Each player has a name, team name, and year.
 The statistics we value are number of hits, on base percentage, and number of runs.
 Each team has up to 26 players.
-Each player must have a unique jersey number in each year.
-Each jersey number must be 1 or 2 digits.
+Each player must have a unique team and name in each year.
+We excluded all pitchers from the offensive statistics.
 We are seeking to find a correlation between the champion's statistics (as stated above) that shows whether there is a minimum value visualized between the winners in the last 24 years.

+# How to run the implementation
+- Go to MySQLWorkbench
+- Copy and paste the code from the file "WSDatabase.sql"
+- Go to "mysql-connection.py" and run the code in the command line
+- Return to MySQL Workbench
+- Open new tab
+- Copy and paste the sql code as seen below
+- Perform the queries **separately** to retreive both data returns `SELECT * FROM TEAM;`
+`SELECT * FROM Player;`

 # Entities, relationships, attributes
 ## Entity 1 - Team